metonym/svelte-highlight/README.md

 ### Limiting Language Detection

 You can restrict [language auto-detection](https://highlightjs.readthedocs.io/en/latest/api.html#highlightauto-value-languagesubset) to a subset using the `languageNames` prop.
-This can improve performance and accuracy.
+This can improve performance and accuracy — it narrows the candidates scored during detection, but it does not reduce bundle size, since all shipped grammars are imported unconditionally (see the warning above).
+A grammar registered with `disableAutodetect: true` stays excluded from detection even when explicitly named in `languageNames`.

 ```svelte
 <script>